-I am just an ordinary mortal, but I think these new commandments I have composed more accurately reflect the true spirit of Christianity (and the other world religions) than the traditional ones.
+I am just an ordinary mortal, but I think these new commandments above that I have composed more accurately reflect the true spirit of Christianity (and the other world religions) than the traditional ones.
 I think they raise the bar.
 They urge you to strive for excellence, rather just do enough to get by.
-Instead of a minimal set of thou shalt nots there is a set of unattainable goals like a distant star to keep you on course, after the spirit of the Vow of the Bodhisattva:
+Instead of a minimal set of thou shalt nots I composed them with a set of unattainable goals like a distant star to keep you on course, after the spirit of the Vow of the Bodhisattva:

 The deluding passions are inexhaustible.